-Dating sites are now the biggest chunk of the Internet, occupying the best place on the market among web designers.
+Dating sites where russian ladies looking for marriage are now the biggest chunk of the Internet, occupying the best place on the market among web designers.
 Due to the development in the field of the Internet romantic relationships, an average web designer can receive an offer to create a fast, good quality and pleasant – looking site on average two times a week.
 We can see that it is a great business nowadays.
 But what is the problem then?

 Customers often claim that although dating sites are of big amount and choice right now, it often lacks reliability, smart design and swiftness.
 So how to distinguish a good web-designer from a person who will ruin your business?
 Here are some common phrases horrible web-designers might say:

 “I know better what’s good for a customer”

 There are some web-designers who will fight tooth and nail, but insist on their ideas when it comes to launching a dating site.
 Some ‘professionals’ think they are entitled to know better what is good for a customer without a help of other teammates, investors, and even customers themselves.
 After that, they get attached to the idea, being completely stubborn and consciously unaware of the critics.
 If you are a web-designer, you need to understand that no matter how long you have been on the market, all of your ideas are straight hypotheses.
 And hypotheses need to be checked at least twice.
 By skipping the stage of testing, you will end up with a prejudice other than a project.
 That is why skillful professionals say: a good web-designer starts from a customer request; a bad web-designer starts from an idea.

 “If it worked once, it will definitely work out twice”

 Only stupid and unexperienced web-designers will say that one technique can be applied to a number of projects and there no need to fix it if it ain’t broken.
 But a good web-designer will use new techniques and instruments to maximally fit into the project and satisfy a new group of customers.

 “When the site is launched, my work is done here”